tgreenidge/carib_tunes/README.md

-# Final project for WDI course with General Assembly.
-This app, called Carib Tunes, is a music manager of Caribbean songs and artists.
-Created by Tisha Greenidge
+This shows the database configuration for Carib Tunes, a rails app